rudra012/crudl-example-django/README.md

 ### Change password
 You can only change the password of the currently logged-in _User_ (see collections/users.js)

-## Development
-This example mainly shows how to use crudl.
-It is not intended for development on crudl itself.

 ## Limitations
 * Ordering by multiple fields is currently not possible with GraphQL due to in issue with Graphene (see https://github.com/graphql-python/graphene/issues/218).